The Do's and Don'ts of Home Improvement

 Home improvement can cover everything from small changes to major renovations.
 Unfortunately, projects of any size can come to a halt due to unexpected roadblocks.
 Make sure your home improvement path is clear by following some proven tips.

 When it comes to making the most of your home improvement project, it's important to ensure that you spend no more on each room than the value of that room as a percentage of your overall house value.

 Setting a budget begins (and often ends) with properly allocating work to be done.
 For the most part, you can DIY for painting, appliance installation, minor demolition, trim and finish work, but consider licensed contractors for electrical work, plumbing, framing and drywall, HVAC, gas lines, venting, major structural repair, and concrete pouring.

 Ultimately, you'll want to think about cost of improvements versus value, which will change according to where you live.
 Talk to a home equity or mortgage professional about how to determine how much equity is in your home.
 Often, you end up with a lower interest rate with a home equity line of credit compared to other funding options like credit cards or personal loans.

 In closing, don't lose focus of your goal.
 Sure, there's mess and a bit of chaos during the renovation process, but if the project is finished properly, it should be worth the trouble.
 Improving your home will raise its value, but most importantly, it will turn spaces into areas that you and your family can love.

-Tax Deductibility: JPMorgan Chase does not offer tax advice.
-Please consult your tax advisor regarding the deductibility of interest.
+JPMorgan Chase does not offer tax advice.
+Please consult your tax advisor regarding the deductibility of interest for home improvements.

 Elizabeth Millard is a freelance writer whose work has appeared in Entrepreneur, BusinessWeek and Delta Sky Magazine, among other publications.